TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 [1, 2, 3, 4, 5]
 ```

-To add it in you Elixir module you must add the command `use Agent` and to specify wheather the agent should be restarted if it is beign closed and a exact time for it to live before beign shut down.
+To add it in your Elixir module you must add the command `use Agent` and to specify whether the agent should be restarted if it is being closed and a exact time for it to live before being shut down.

 Example: